mwheeler235/wine-recommender/README.md

 df_user0_reccs2['weighted_customer_value'] = (df_user0_reccs2['points'] * weight_points) + -1*(df_user0_reccs2['price'] * weight_price)
 ```

 Using Averaged Embeddings (Description, Variety, and Title), for the preferred wine with title 'La Castellina 2007 Squarcialupi Riserva  (Chianti Classico)' and Variety: 'Sangiovese', the recommendations are shown below.
+However, the final results still aren't great recommendations for the nuanced wine lover.

 <img src="https://github.com/mwheeler235/wine-reviews/blob/main/img/reccs.png" width=85% height=85%>

+## RAG (Retrieval-Augmented Generation) with Langchain, OpenAI, and FAISS

+* Langchain is an open source Python framework used to simplify the creations of applications, more specifically to integrate LLM API's and user prompts (questions about underlying documents).
+* FAISS stands for Facebook AI Similarity Search and can also be used to create vector embeddings for documents and to perform similarity search operations.
+* OpenAI is the large language model that is used for querying the document vectors